 “He never listens to me,” “She doesn’t understand me,” “I want to feel connected.”
-These are common statements I encounter in my work with couples.
-They may not know the name for it, but what these couples are seeking is intimacy.
-Intimacy is the feeling of being emotionally close and supported by the person we love.
+These are common statements our providers encounter in their work with couples.
+They don’t know the name for it, but what these couples seek is intimacy.
+Intimacy is the feeling of being emotionally close to and supported by the person we love.

 Many couples therapists use the In-To-Me-See approach.
 This approach is based on the idea that all people have the need to be truly seen by their partner.
-No mask.
-No shield.
-No cover up.
-This can be intimidating and scary, though!
-For the mask to be fully removed, a relationship has to have built enough trust to allow each person to feel safe being vulnerable and fully authentic.
-Renowned couples therapist Esther Perel believes, “vulnerability is an invitation.
+No mask, shield, or cover-up.
+This is intimidating and scary.
+For the mask to be fully removed, a relationship must have built enough trust to allow each person to feel safe being vulnerable and fully authentic.
+Renowned couples therapist Esther Perel believes, “Vulnerability is an invitation.
 You are opening yourself, welcoming validation or critique.”

-Both validation and critique are normal parts of being human, but critique specifically can trigger a subconscious defense mechanism in your partner, which can, in turn, have a negative impact on the trust in your relationship.
-Though the intention of critique may not be malicious, the fear of leaving oneself vulnerable to being criticized can shut down the opportunity for validation in a relationship, which can be detrimental to trust.
+Both validation and critique are normal parts of being human, but critique specifically triggers a subconscious defense mechanism in your partner.
+In turn, this can have a negative impact on the trust in your relationship.
+Although the intention of critique may not be malicious, the fear of leaving oneself vulnerable to criticism can shut down the opportunity for validation in a relationship, which can be detrimental to trust.
 Validation, on the other hand, can help to ease fears and anxiety so that each person feels more comfortable expressing themselves.
 Validation is a warm hug, critique is a slap in the face.
 Which one would encourage you to be more vulnerable?
 Trusting your partner helps you to take the leap to open yourself up.